tryjumping/dose-response/design.md

 TODO
 ----
+* Increase Field of View radius
+* Make sure we don't have holes in the map
+* Killing a monster standing on a dose shouldn't consume the dose
+* Monsters should follow the player if nearby
-* Add a more circle-based field of view
+* Add a hound/pack AI to hunger
 * Add a field_of_view system which will recompute the blocked areas
-* Make sure we don't have holes in the map
+* Add damage animation (when a character is damaged but survives)
+* Add death animation (maybe just a fadeout)
-* Add monster types
+* Add game log
-* Fix the performance god damn it!
 * The colours when High should not just be bright, they should be psychedelic, flashing continuously, etc.
+* Remove the tolerance and state of mind values from the toolbar
+* Display the State of Mind status (Withdrawal/High)
+* Ability: see undiscovered doses/monsters
+* Ability: increased speed
+* Some special effect when you're very close to overdose (like 97-99 points of SoM)
+* Items/abilities you can see and pick up only when you're high

 * Dynamically change the exploration/fov radius based on the dose